antoniofractuous/MEAN-stack-angular/README.md

 **NOTE**: *You can either use your EC2 instance's public ip address or DNS name.*

 ## Updating your EC2 Instance
- So, once we SSH into our EC2 instance we update the list of available packages:
+ So, once we SSH into our EC2 instance we update and upgrade the list of available packages:

 `sudo apt update`